Estimated Total Before Tax

 By reducing a buildings reliance of artificial indoor lighting, the building could save up to 74% in lighting energy use, as well as improve occupant morale and employee productivity by providing better views.

-This also gave them LEED credits.
 The more we looked into this, the more we learned about “LEED”, where SmartShades could contribute up to 15 out of 110 LEED NCv4 points.